 After independence, the sudden departure of Spain’s administrative apparatus plunged each of the Central American territories in chaos.
 “By 1830 nearly every region was poorer than it had been in 1800" under Spanish rule (Burkholder & Johnson, 326).
 Factional rifts and infighting between the newly independent states would continue for decades.
 The Central American territories even banded together as one country, called the ‘Federal Republic of Central America’ which lasted about 20 years, until the early 1840s, when each country finally branched out on their own.

-American consumption of coffee increased greatly after the American Revolution, with the Americans eschewing British imports of tea in favor of the new national drink, which also happened to be cheaper to import.
+American consumption of coffee increased greatly after the American Revolution, with the Americans eschewing British imports of tea in favor of the new national drink, which was also cheaper to import.
 This increase in demand served to increase the amount of land in Central America allocated to producing coffee.
 At this time, the Central American countries were struggling to set up political and state institutions, while attempting to build legitimacy on the world stage amidst their newly found sovereignty.
 The state’s ability to tax its people, its authority to maintain public order and its ability to maintain public services were severely limited.
 It’s here that we can find the true impetus for growing coffee.
 The countries needed cash, and what better way of attaining that than producing cash crops.
 Global coffee consumption was skyrocketing, in large part due to the first coffee-houses opening and spreading all across Europe around this time.

 The Central American Coffee Boom